Protect your iPhone from threats

 You can find and view old iOS backups by using the following command in the Go to Folder text box: ~/Library/Application Support/MobileSync/Backup.

-But manually searching for all these different files can take forever, which is why you should use dedicated cleaning software to help you regularly remove unnecessary files from your Mac.
+But manually searching for all these different files can take forever.
+Using a dedicated cleaning software to help you regularly remove unnecessary files from your Mac can save you tons of time.

 A specialized app like Avast Cleanup for Mac will help you automatically find Other files and safely remove them.
-Why do all the work manually when there’s a much easier option?
+Why do all the work manually when there’s an easier option?

 Here’s how to use Avast Cleanup to delete files from Other storage: